Wintering in Ashkelon - 2009

 Posted 2009-11-19

 Ashkelon is generally regarded as a stop-off between Suez and the rest of the Med.
-However it is most congenial as a wintering spot particularly now with the stepped prices increases in Turkish marinas and the confusion over transit logs and agents fees.
+However, it is most congenial as a wintering spot particularly now with the stepped prices increases in Turkish marinas and the confusion over transit logs and agents fees.

 Israel does not levy charges for visas or cruising permits though there is a NIS70 departure tax.

-In good conditions it can take as little as two to three days to reach southern Turkey or vice versa.
+In good conditions, it can take as little as two to three days to reach southern Turkey or vice versa.
 The voyage can be broken up with stops in northern Israel such as Acre, Beirut (southbound!) and Cyprus.

 Migdal is some distance from the marina but there is a No 3 bus going there every half hour which passes in front of the marina; ticket price $1,20.
-There are three grocery stores next to the marina which sell an adequate range of food and household products if there is not enough time to get into town.
-Two of
+There are three grocery stores next to the marina which sells an adequate range of food and household products if there is not enough time to get into town.
+Two of them are open during Shabbat.

 Ashkelon is a good point for visiting the rest of Israel.
-Jerusalem and Tel Aviv can be reached by bus, which are frequent and cheap.
+Jerusalem and Tel Aviv can be reached by bus, which is frequent and cheap.
 It is easily possible to do day trips to the great historical sites of Jerusalem.
 To travel further afield Ashkelon Marina has a concessionary arrangement with a car rental service for $30 per day.
 It is also possible to visit Petra by either driving or taking a car to Eilat and crossing into Jordan from there.

 Maurice Wainwright